SyamimMusa/Sliq-Clinic-Ai-Agent-Privacy-Policy/README.md

 * health data

 All personal information that you provide to us must be true, compelte, and accurate, and you must notify us of any changes to such personal information.

+**Information collected when you use our services**.
+We by default are able to access your basic Whatsapp account information, including your display name, your mobile number and any messages you sent to our Whatsapp through your own Whatsapp account.

 ## 2. HOW DO WE PROCESS YOUR INFORMATION?